• Skip to primary navigation

 Cut down the edges of the peel and stick wallpaper liner

-I also added the peel and stick wallpaper to the sides of the drawers as well.
+I also added the peel-and-stick wallpaper (Affiliate Link) to the sides of the drawers as well.

 Add a thin layer of paint to the inside to lighten it up and hide stains.

 Painting inside was next.
 I just painted it and then waxed it.
-The inside was a little shabby so I wanted to add some color to it.
-It was just a thin layer since the door was super snug and would chip the paint if I added too many layers.
+The inside was a little shabby so I wanted to add some color.
+It was a thin layer since the door was super snug and would chip the paint if I added too many layers.

 Add a little rustic look to the accents.